-Between November 2019 and January 2020, we conducted a survey of trust companies.
+In January 2020 we completed the research phase of our first survey of trust companies.
 We asked trust companies of different sizes, from a variety of onshore and offshore jurisdictions, with different ownership structures, questions about the most significant risk and compliance issues they face.
-The survey comprised 18 questions, with a randomised order of possible answers wherever this was feasible to increase the integrity of the responses.
+The survey comprised 18 questions, with a randomised order of possible answers wherever this was feasible, to increase the integrity of the responses.

 Does this all render our survey and its results irrelevant?
 Null and void?
 I don’t think so.
-The ramifications of this will be felt for some time and may well change some of the ways that we work, but even now – seemingly quite early in this crisis – various businesses across the globe (by no means all of course) are putting in place their business continuity plans and finding ways of carrying on.
+The ramifications of this will be felt for some time and may well change some of the ways that we work, but all through the crisis various businesses across the globe (by no means all of course) have managed to put in place their business continuity plans and found ways of carrying on.

-I have contacted a number of people at trust companies over the last few days and weeks and the consistent message has been that things are busy.
-They may not be able to travel the world, but their business life is adapting and going on.
+I have contacted a number of people at trust companies during this time and the consistent message has been that things are busy.
+They may not have been able to travel the world, but their business life is adapting and going on.
 The themes of the survey remain as relevant as ever, as one commented: “Regulatory change has not stopped”.
 Given the predicted length of the impact of the virus, some things have to continue to the extent they can – all aspects of life and business cannot simply go on hold.

 So without in any way wishing to downplay the significance of current events and their devastating impact on so many, here is the introduction to our survey.